tyrovirtuosso/DjangoAuth/docs/README.md

-# LearnEasyApp Documentation
+# DjangoAuth Documentation

-See our full documentation at https://tyrovirtuosso.github.io/LearnEasyApp/
+See our full documentation at https://tyrovirtuosso.github.io/DjangoAuth/

-The source for the documentation is found in the [learneasyapp_book](./learneasyapp_book) directory
+The source for the documentation is found in the [django_auth_book](./django_auth_book) directory